These Immortal Souls: History

-They followed with tours of Europe (Netherlands, Belgium, Germany, Austria, France, Scandinavia, United Kingdom) and a 35-date tour of the United States where the album was first non USA product released by SST Records.
+They followed with tours of Europe (Netherlands, Belgium, Germany, Austria, France, Scandinavia, United Kingdom) and a 35-date tour of the United States and Canada where the album was first non USA product released by SST Records.
 Back in 1982 Howard, McGuckin and US singer, Lydia Lunch, had recorded an album, Honeymoon in Red, which was released on Lunch's Widowspeak label in 1987.
 They had originally used Rowland's former bandmates from the Birthday Party: Nick Cave, Mick Harvey and Tracy Pew, as well as Thurston Moore (from Sonic Youth).
 These Immortal Souls undertook a short tour of Australia in 1988.

 In 1991 Rowland and Lunch released an album, Shotgun Wedding, and toured with a live band that included his brother Harry.
 In 1992 These Immortal Souls issued a single "King of Kalifornia" (also as a 12" EP, King of Kalifornia) and, in October, their second album, I'm Never Gonna Die Again, which was co-produced by the group with John Rivers.
 By that time Soundtracks was working on his solo music career and had left the group.
 The final European tours saw Chris Hughes (Once Upon a Time, The Fatal Shore etc.) who had previously worked with the band on an Australian tour take the drum stool.
 A AllMusic's Nitsuh Abebe declared the album was "a well-handled and incredibly dramatic record that attacks with full rock force, recedes into minimal, haunting constructions, and then blasts back."

 The band moved to Melbourne Australia in 1995 where Craig Williamson joined on drums and Spencer P. Jones as second guitarist.
 This line-up recorded a track, "You Can't Unring a Bell", for a Tom Waits tribute album, Step Right Up in 1994.
 Other artists on that album are Pete Shelley, Tim Buckley, Violent Femmes and 10,000 Maniacs.
 Later Jones left the group.
 They continued to perform sporadically and work on new material until the band's final show at the Greyhound Hotel, St Kilda on 23 July 1998, with Lydia Lunch & Hungry Ghosts as support.
 Two music videos have been broadcast on ABC TV's rage: "Marry Me (Lie!
 Lie!)" and "King of Kalifornia".

 Kevin Godfrey a.k.a.
 Epic Soundtracks was found dead in his London apartment on 5 November 1997; his cause of death was not identified, despite an autopsy.
 Rowland S. Howard died as the result of liver cancer on 30 December 2009.

+In 2024 the band's two albums were remastered re-released, along with a new compilation album Extra.